workshopper/goingnative/exercises/lets_make_something_compile/problem.md

   "I am a native addon and I AM ALIVE!"

-Finally, nearly always, you must return a value from your function even if it is simply undefined.
-Nan includes serveral functions to accomplish this, such as `NanReturnValue(Handle<Value>)` and `NanReturnUndefined()`.
-At the bottom of your function, return undefined.
+Finally, you must return a value from your JavaScript-exposed method even if it is simply `undefined`.
+NAN includes several helper functions to accomplish this, but in this case you can just use `NanReturnUndefined()` at the bottom of your function (i.e. no explicit `return`, that's taken care of for you).

 ```cpp
 void Init(Handle<Object> exports) {